2023 Trofeo Laigueglia

 The 2023 Trofeo Laigueglia was a one-day road cycling race that took place on 1 March 2023 in and around Laigueglia.
 It was the 60th edition of the Trofeo Laigueglia and was rated as a 1.Pro event as part the 2023 UCI ProSeries.

 Teams

 Twenty teams were invited to the race.
-There were ten UCI WorldTour teams, four UCI ProTeams, and six UCI Continental teams.
+There were nine UCI WorldTour teams, six UCI ProTeams, and five UCI Continental teams.
 Of the starting peloton of 135 riders, only 35 finished.